🚀 NeuralGS: Bridging Neural Fields and 3D Gaussian Splatting for Compact 3D Representation

 Quantitative Comparisons

 Table 1.
 Quantitative results evaluated on Mip-NeRF 360, Tanks&Temples, and Deep Blending datasets.
-We highlight the best-performing results in red and the second-best results in yellow for all compression methods
+We highlight the best-performing results in bold and the second-best results in underline for all compression methods.

 Compression Pipeline

 Table 2.
 Quantitative results of the proposed method evaluated on the NeRF-Synthetic dataset.
-We highlight the best-performing results in red and the second-best results in yellow for all compression methods.
+We highlight the best-performing results best-performing results in bold and the second-best results in underline for all compression methods.

 Table 2